Skip to main content

 To restore the original state of the cluster, first remove existing AgentInjectors.

-% kubectl -n default delete agentinjector injector-for-hello-world
+% kubectl -n default delete agentinjector spring-petclinic-injector

-agentinjector.agents.contrastsecurity.com "injector-for-hello-world" deleted
+agentinjector.agents.contrastsecurity.com "spring-petclinic-injector" deleted

 After which, the operator will restore all injected workloads to their previous non-instrumented state.
 Once the cluster converges, the operator can be safely removed.